-We invite visitors to enjoy the works on a wide range of levels.
-You will not find labels and information on the route, but instead are encouraged to investigate the sculptures in your own way.
+The trail welcomes over 300,000 visitors every year, and we invite you to enjoy the sculptures and their environment on a wide range of levels.
+The Forest of Dean is not a gallery, and although there are footpaths and signposts, you will not find labels and information about the artworks.
+Instead, you are encouraged to investigate the sculptures in your own way.